KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Analysis of Design Choices

 \cparagraph{Group size and system efficiency}.
 Figure~\ref{fig:ablations_group} shows how throughput and accuracy vary with KV prediction group sizes ($G$).
 The number beside each point indicates I/O utilization.
 A group size of 0 disables our head aggregation strategy.
 This ablation study reports throughput \emph{without} KV reuse to isolate our optimizations.
 As $G$ increases, accuracy drops gradually from $88.8\%$ to $83.3\%$, while throughput (without reuse) improves from 1.8 to 19.1 tokens/s on NVMe and 0.1 to 4.2 tokens/s on eMMC.
 When $G=0$ or $1$, both throughput and I/O utilization are low.
 This highlights that our grouped critical KV prediction is important for improving the throughput while maintaining generation accuracy. \SystemName provides an API to automatically obtain the best group size, but users can configure \SystemName to prioritize generation accuracy or throughput.

 \cparagraph{KV reuse and throughput.} To analyse the characteristics and benefits of KV reuse, we evaluate 100 randomly sampled inputs: 50 from the QMSum meeting summarization dataset and 50 from the MuSiQue multi-document QA dataset, covering different use scenarios.
 Tab.~\ref{tab:reuse_buf} reports reuse rates and throughput across disk types and datasets.
 Reuse rates remain high across all cases, ranging from 75.3\% to 81.2\%.
 The throughput (in tokens/s) achieves $2.0\times$–$2.1\times$ speedups on NVMe and $3.8\times$–$4.0\times$ on eMMC compared to the no-reuse baseline.
-This indicates that our reuse buffer can effectively improve the throughput, especially for slower persistent storage such as SD cards.
+This indicates that our reuse buffer can effectively improve the throughput, especially for slower persistent storage.
 Similar trends hold across the evaluated workloads: reuse rates vary little across inputs (standard deviation $\leq 1.1\%$), and throughput variation remains bounded within 2.0 standard deviations on NVMe and 0.6 on eMMC, contributing to no more than 5.6\% of the average throughput.
 These results justify using the average reuse rate during offline tuning (Appendix~\ref{sec:lookup}).

 \cparagraph{Latency breakdown.} Figure~\ref{fig:ablation_m_latency_breakdown}a reports the decoding latency of a single Transformer block.
 In FlexGen (FG), loading all KV entries from disk makes I/O the bottleneck.
-InfiniGen* (IG*) alleviates this with our selective loading and head aggregation scheme, but I/O latency still dominates. \SystemName without reuse (Ours wo/ reu) better utilizes disk bandwidth, reducing latency by 1.5$\times$, already comparable to InfiniGen*+reuse (IG*+reu).
+InfiniGen* (IG*) alleviates this with selective loading and our head aggregation scheme, but I/O latency still dominates. \SystemName without reuse (Ours wo/ reu) better utilizes disk bandwidth, reducing latency by 1.5$\times$, already comparable to InfiniGen*+reuse (IG*+reu).
 With reuse enabled, I/O latency of \SystemName further drops by 4.3$\times$, incurring only 1.0~ms reuse overhead, and achieves the lowest total latency of 6.9~ms.

-\cparagraph{Number of selected entries.} Figure~\ref{fig:ablation_m_latency_breakdown}b shows normalized throughput versus the number of selected KV entries $MG$ (omitting the model constant $H_{kv}$).
+\cparagraph{Number of selected entries.} Figure~\ref{fig:ablation_m_latency_breakdown}b shows normalized throughput versus the number of selected KV entries $MG$ (omitting the number of KV heads $H_{kv}$).
 Increasing $MG$ improves accuracy on NVMe and eMMC but reduces throughput.
 Beyond $MG=400$, accuracy gains become marginal while throughput continues to drop, making $MG=400$ the balanced trade-off and our default setting.